apache/spark/README.md

 Want to help build Apache Airflow?
 Check out our [contributing documentation](https://github.com/apache/incubator-airflow/blob/master/CONTRIBUTING.md).

-## Who uses Airflow?
+## Who uses Apache Airflow?

-As the Airflow community grows, we'd like to keep track of who is using the platform.
+As the Apache Airflow community grows, we'd like to keep track of who is using the platform.
 Please send a PR with your company name and @githubhandle if you may.